syedirfan33/my-shopping/README.md

 # How to setup:
 Clone the project in your favorite IDE.

 Run Application.java as Spring Boot App, for ease embedded Tomcat server has been used.
-To run the application on Jboss server, do a mvn clean install and copy the war file file <source directory>/targer/my-shopping.war into JBOSS deployments folder.
+To run the application on Jboss server, do a mvn clean install and copy the war file file <source directory>/targer/my-shopping.war into JBOSS deployments folder (change MySQL credentials accordingly)

 Open swagger and browse through